kubernetes/enhancements/keps/sig-autoscaling/1610-container-resource-autoscaling/README.md

 logs or events for this purpose.
 -->

+- The operator can observe the execution of the computation for the container metrics through the 1st metrics described in [What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?](#what-are-the-slis-service-level-indicators-an-operator-can-use-to-determine-the-health-of-the-service) section.
-The operator can query HPAs with `hpa.spec.metrics.containerResource` field set.
+- The operator can query HPAs with `hpa.spec.metrics.containerResource` field set.

 ###### How can someone using this feature know that it is working for their instance?